lozalojo/sw-deck-customizer/README.md

 Must have 4 columns:

 * deckname: the name of the deck the card belongs to.
+* default: Whether the deck must be enabled by default in FG options (yes/no).
 * filename: the file name of the image file depicting the card.
 * name: the name of the card.
 * effect: the effect of the card, to be printed in the details of the full detail card window.